Article

 It has been widely reported that US companies that underpay their workers are not adequately or consistently fined.
 However, the reputational damage of becoming a national news story (as Chipotle did in 2020 for child labor violations) should give employers pause.

-On the other end of the spectrum, Amazon received positive publicity when it raised its minimum wages for employees to $15 in 2018, putting it ahead of retail sector rivals Walmart and Target.
+On the other end of the spectrum, Amazon received positive publicity when it raised its minimum wage to $15 in 2018, putting it ahead of retail sector rivals Walmart and Target.

 Continuous Compliance™